Cez99/TimeSeries-Workshop-IoT-Logistics/README.md

 CALL add_columnstore_policy('truck_telemetry', after => INTERVAL '7 days');
 ```

+### Continuous Aggregates

+Create self-updating materialized views for daily fleet analytics such as distance traveled per truck.

 ---

-### 5. Continuous Aggregates

-Create self-updating materialized views for daily fleet analytics, such as distance traveled per truck.

----

 ## Getting Started

-### Using the psql Command Line
+Using the psql command line:

-1. Connect to your TimescaleDB instance using `psql`
+1. Connect to your TimescaleDB instance using psql
 2. Run the workshop script:

 ```bash